junxit/us-congress-code/title-29/chapter-4b/sec-49a.md

 ### Effective Date of 2014 Amendment

 Amendment by Pub.
-L. 113–128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113–128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as an Effective Date note under section 3101 of this title.

 ### Effective Date of 1998 Amendment

 Pub.
 L. 105–220, title III, § 311, Aug.
 7, 1998, 112 Stat.
-1086, provided that: “The amendments made by this subtitle [subtitle A (§§ 301–311) of title III of Pub.
-L. 105–220, enacting section 49l–2 of this title and amending this section, sections 49b, 49c, 49d, 49e to 49g, 49j, and 49k of this title, and section 655a of Title 42, The Public Health and Welfare] shall take effect on July 1, 1999.”
-[Pub.
-L. 113–128, title V, §§ 506, 511(a), July 22, 2014, 128 Stat.
-1703, 1705, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], section 311 of Pub.
-L. 105–220, set out above, is repealed.]
+1086, which provided that the amendments made by subtitle A (§§ 301–311) of title III of Pub.
+L. 105–220 (enacting section 49l–2 of this title and amending this section, sections 49b, 49c, 49d, 49e to 49g, 49j, and 49k of this title, and section 655a of Title 42, The Public Health and Welfare) would take effect on July 1, 1999, was repealed by Pub.
+L. 113–128, title V, § 511(a), July 22, 2014, 128 Stat.
+1705.

 ### Effective Date of 1982 Amendment

 Amendment by Pub.
 L. 97–300 effective Oct.
 1, 1983, but with Secretary authorized to use funds appropriated for fiscal 1983 to plan for orderly implementation of amendment, see section 181(i) of Pub.
 L. 97–300, which was formerly classified to section 1591(i) of this title.

+### Definitions of Terms in Pub.
+L. 113–128

+Except as otherwise provided, terms defined in section 3 of Pub.
+L. 113–128, which is classified to section 3102 of this title, apply to this section.